Autism (ASD) Assessment & Multisensory Learning Support in Ashbury

 If you have concerns about the development of a loved one or yourself, it may be beneficial to consult with your GP for an initial assessment.
 Alternatively, you may already be in contact with a paediatrician or psychologist who can provide guidance.
 These professionals can then refer you to a team of experts who focus on autism assessment, including paediatricians, speech pathologists, psychologists, and psychiatrists.

-Another option is to schedule a consultation with us at Neurosensory.
-During the consultation, we can address the concerns you have, provide screening assessments, offer a preliminary report, and guide you towards the appropriate providers for a formal diagnosis if necessary.
+You also have the option to book a consultation with us at Neurosensory.
+In the consultation, we can discuss the concerns that you have, administer screening assessments, provide a preliminary report, and refer you to the appropriate professionals for a formal diagnosis if deemed necessary.

 During an ASD assessment for a child or adult, you may be requested to undergo:

-• Review of developmental history
+• Examination of developmental background

-• Diagnostic assessments (including TOPL-2 and SRS)
+• Diagnostic evaluations (including TOPL-2 and SRS)

 Without a doubt, the sooner autism is identified, the better it may be for the individual’s overall well-being.
 It may significantly boost their self-esteem and understanding, granting them a sense of identity they may have been lacking.
 Additionally, a diagnosis may be able to streamline the process of obtaining financial assistance and support for families.

-Some signs of autism include: not responding to their name, not playing ‘pretend’ games, avoiding eye contact, difficulty understanding emotions, getting upset by minor changes, obsessive interests, avoiding or resisting physical contact, flapping the hands or rocking the body, hyperactivity, impulsivity, short attention span, unusual sleeping and eating habits, and low to no social skills.
+There are several signs of autism to be aware of, including: not responding to their name, not engaging in pretend play, avoiding eye contact, difficulty understanding emotions, becoming upset by minor changes, developing obsessive interests, avoiding or resisting physical contact, engaging in repetitive behaviours like hand flapping or body rocking, displaying hyperactivity and impulsivity, having a short attention span, exhibiting unusual sleeping and eating habits, and demonstrating limited or no social skills.

 The Orton-Gillingham multisensory approach helps those with: ADD/ADHD (although not a formal learning disorder), DyslexiaDysgraphiaDyscalculia, Reading remediation (students without a learning disorder), Generalised learning disorders, Maths, and ESL.